 First, a distinction must be drawn between historical location data and data that is real-time or prospective.
-Most of the reported cases focus on the latter, but there are cases holding that historical data can be accessed under the Stored Communication Act.281 The argument seems to be that cell phone location data is "a record or other information pertaining to a subscriber to or customer of" an ECS or RCS provider.282 However, the general purpose of the Stored Communications Act is to obtain existing stored records, not to gather information prospectively.283
+Most of the reported cases focus on the latter, but there are cases holding that historical data can be accessed under the Stored Communication Act.282 The argument seems to be that cell phone location data is "a record or other information pertaining to a subscriber to or customer of" an ECS or RCS provider.283 However, the general purpose of the Stored Communications Act is to obtain existing stored records, not to gather information prospectively.284

 In most cases, the government would use a pen register or a trap and trace device to gather prospective non-content data about customer communications.
+The statute governing such devices specifically provides for the collection of "signaling information,"285 which appears to encompass cell site location

-^{280.} That was also the opinion of the California Attorney General in two opinions addressing the matter.
-See 69 Ops.
-Cal.
-Atty.
-Gen. 55 (1986).
-See also 86 Ops.
+86 Ops.
 Cal.
 Atty.
 Gen. 198 (2003) ("Search warrants issued by a court and subpoenas issued either by a court or grand jury are normally available to authorize the placement of pen registers and trap and trace devices in California.").

-^{281.} See, e.g., In re Application of the United States for Historical Cell Site Data, 724 F.3d 600 (5th Cir.
+^{282.} See, e.g., In re Application of the United States for Historical Cell Site Data, 724 F.3d 600 (5th Cir.
 2013).

-^{283.} See, e.g., In re Application for Pen Register and Trap/Trace Device With Cell Site Location and Auth., 396 F. Supp.
+^{284.} See, e.g., In re Application for Pen Register and Trap/Trace Device With Cell Site Location and Auth., 396 F. Supp.
 2d 747, 760 (S.D.
 Tex.
 2005) ("[T]he entire focus of the [Stored Communications Act] is to describe the circumstances under which the government can compel disclosure of existing communications and transaction records in the hands of third party service providers.
 Nothing in the [Stored Communications Act] contemplates a new form of ongoing surveillance in which law enforcement uses co-opted service provider facilities.").